 To add the Spotify repository to your list of software sources you need to open the Software Sources app:

 When the window opens select the ‘Other Software’ tab in Software Sources

 Click ‘Add’ and paste the following the entry field of the box that appears:

 Click ‘Add Source’ to confirm the change, then close Software Sources.

-The next step is to add the repository key to verify that packages installed from this PPA are by whom they say.
+With the repo added the next step is to add the repository key.
+This allows Ubuntu, Linux Mint and other distros to verify that packages installed from this repository are made by who they say they are.

-That’s that!
-You can now install Spotify through the Ubuntu Software Center (after checking for software updates first) or by running the following command in the Terminal window:
+Alternatively, you can install the app by running the following command in the Terminal window:

 sudo apt-get update && sudo apt-get install spotify-client

 Once installed, launch the Spotify desktop app from your preferred app launcher or app menu, sign in, and enjoy!